vmkdaily/vFlux-Stats-Kit/README.md

 ###### Getting Started with Fluxor

 ## Step 1.
-Download the vFlux-Stats-Kit from from Github.
+Download the vFlux-Stats-Kit from from Github

     https://github.com/vmkdaily/vFlux-Stats-Kit